sferik/mtgox/README.md

 ## Installation
     gem install mtgox

-To ensure the code you're installing hasn't been tampered with, it's recommended that you verify the signature.
-To do this, you need to add my public key as a trusted certificate (you only need to do this once):

-    gem cert --add <(curl -Ls https://raw.github.com/sferik/mtgox/master/certs/sferik.pem)

-Then, install the gem with the medium security trust policy:

-    gem install mtgox -P MediumSecurity

 ## Executable
 After installing the gem, you can get the current price for 1 BTC in USD by typing `btc` in your bash shell: